 Quantrill Raids Olathe – September 1862

-Johnson County, Kansas located in the northeast portion of the state, is the most populous county in Kansas.
-Largely suburban, the county contains a number of suburbs of Kansas City, Missouri, including Overland Park, the second-most populous city in the Kansas City Metropolitan Area.
+Johnson County, Kansas, located in the northeast portion of the state, is the most populous county in Kansas.
+The county is largely suburban and contains several Kansas City, Missouri suburbs, including Overland Park, the second-most populous city in the Kansas City Metropolitan Area.

 Johnson County was once part of the large territory of the Osage Indians.
 After the Indian Removal Act of 1930, the United States government reserved much of the area for a reservation for the Shawnee Indians, who were relocated from east of the Mississippi River.

-In 1829 Reverend Thomas Johnson, a Methodist Episcopal missionary, went to the Shawnee country, to establish an Indian mission and a school.
+In 1829 Reverend Thomas Johnson, a Methodist Episcopal missionary, went to the Shawnee country to establish an Indian mission and a school.
 The Shawnee Mission school was located about six miles west of Westport, Missouri, and about one mile from the Missouri line.
-Connected with the mission were a carpenter shop, blacksmith shop, shoemaker’s shop, a steam grist mill, and a sawmill.
+A carpenter shop, a blacksmith shop, a shoemaker’s shop, a steam grist mill, and a sawmill connected with the mission.

 The territory was opened to white settlement with the passing of the Kansas-Nebraska Act of 1854.
-At that time the area was crisscrossed by a number of major westward migration routes including the Fort Leavenworth Military Road, the Santa Fe Trail, and the Oregon–California Trail.
+At that time, the area was crisscrossed by several major westward migration routes, including the Fort Leavenworth Military Road, the Santa Fe Trail, and the Oregon–California Trail.

 From the beginning, Johnson County was the scene of many conflicts between the Free-State and pro-slavery parties.
 During this time, numerous abolitionists and pro-slavery proponents rushed to Kansas to determine if it would be a Free-State or a slave state.
-As the controversy waxed more intensely, the conflicts became more violent.
+As the controversy waxed more intense, the conflicts became more violent.
 Early elections held were fraudulent and were, for the most part, managed by pro-slavery men.
-The continuous interference of Missouri border ruffians in Kansas affairs on the eastern tier of counties aroused great feelings of animosity among the free-state men which resulted in the border war, also known as Bleeding Kansas.
+The continuous interference of Missouri border ruffians in Kansas affairs on the eastern tier of counties aroused great animosity among the free-state men, resulting in the border war, also known as Bleeding Kansas.

 The first election held in the territory was in the fall of 1853 before the organization of the county.
 At this election, Reverend Thomas Johnson of the Shawnee Mission was elected delegate to Congress to urge the organization of the territory.
 However, because he was chosen without the authority of the law, he was not admitted to a seat as a delegate.

 At the election of March 20, 1855, for members of the territorial legislature, Reverend Thomas Johnson was elected to the council and made its president.
-One of the first acts of the legislature was the organization of settled portions of the territory into counties.
-Isaac Parish was appointed sheriff of the county and William Fisher, Jr., probate judge.
+One of the legislature’s first acts was the organization of settled portions of the territory into counties.
+Isaac Parish was appointed county sheriff, and William Fisher, Jr., probate judge.
 At this session, the Santa Fe Trail through the center of the county was declared a territorial road.

 Comprised of 476 square miles, the county was created on August 25, 1855, by the Kansas Territorial Legislature.
 One of the first 33 counties in the state, it was named for the Reverend Thomas Johnson, who had served as a missionary to the Shawnee Indians and was a member of the territorial legislature.

 The county was not officially organized until September 17, 1857.
-By that time, a number of communities were already established including Olathe, Spring Hill, Gardner, De Soto, Shawnee, Edgerton, Leawood, Lenexa, Merriam, Mission, Mission Hills, Overland Park, Prairie Village, Westwood, and Westwood Hills.
-By that time several schools had been established.
+Several communities were already established by then, including Olathe, Spring Hill, Gardner, De Soto, Shawnee, Edgerton, Leawood, Lenexa, Merriam, Mission, Mission Hills, Overland Park, Prairie Village, Westwood, and Westwood Hills.
+By that time, several schools had been established.